Jackson Hastings: Sydney Roosters

 On 27 August 2013, Hastings signed with the Sydney Roosters on a 3-year contract, rejecting offers from St. George Illawarra, North Queensland Cowboys and Newcastle Knights.
 He played for the Roosters' NYC team in 2014.

-In Round 26 of the 2014 NRL season, Hastings made his NRL debut for the Sydney Roosters against the South Sydney Rabbitohs.
+In round 26 of the 2014 NRL season, Hastings made his NRL debut for the Sydney Roosters against the South Sydney Rabbitohs.
+The following week, Hastings played in the clubs upset qualifying loss to Penrith.

 On 2 May 2015, Hastings played for the Junior Kangaroos against Junior Kiwis.

 On 8 July 2015, Hastings played for the New South Wales Under-20s team against the Queensland Under-20s team.

+In 2015, Hastings was a regular in the Sydney Roosters team as they won the Minor Premiership.
+Hastings played in the clubs preliminary final loss to Brisbane.
+In 2016, Hastings had an indifferent year at the club as they struggled on the field.
+This culminated as Hastings was demoted to reserve grade with the Wyong Roos after he had disciplinary problems and also falling out with senior players at the club.
+In November 2016, Hastings was released from the final year of his contract.

 Manly-Warringah Sea Eagles

-In December 2016, Hastings signed a 2-year contract with the Manly Warringah Sea Eagles starting in 2017.
+In December 2016, Hastings signed a two-year contract with the Manly Warringah Sea Eagles starting in 2017.